Turning Strangers into Neighbors, and Neighbors into Friends

 The Community Connector program supports neighbors in coordinating a range of local activities and outreach for seniors and people with disabilities, from exercise classes and walking groups to potlucks and volunteer projects.

-We have thriving Community Connector programs in the the Cayuga, Inner Sunset, Merced Extension Triangle, Midtown Terrace, Miraloma Park, and Sunnyside neighborhoods, and recently launched a network in Crocker Amazon.
-Potrero Hill is coming soon.
+Join thriving Community Connector programs online or in-person in the Cayuga, Crocker Amazon, Inner Sunset, Merced Extension Triangle, Midtown Terrace, Miraloma Park, Potrero Hill, and Sunnyside neighborhoods, including dedicated Chinese-language days at Cayuga and Crocker Amazon.
 We also support slightly different models of neighborhood networks in the Western Addition and Sunset-Parkside neighborhoods.

 Community Connector Networks